rockholla/terraform-packer-workshop/exercises/08/README.md

 # Exercise #8: Understanding & Manipulating Data/Variables

 This is one part of the course where we'll look at some very brand new stuff.
-Prior to terraform version 0.12, which was released in May of this year, the only variable types available were:
+Prior to terraform version 0.12, which was released in May of 2019, the only variable types available were:

 * String
 * List
 * Map

 As we just saw in our discussion, there are a number of others now, so let's look at them in action.
 As you go along in this exercise, you're encouraged to change the HCL to experiment a bit with the different data types and using them in action.

 ### Primitive Types

 Terraform has restructured to include variable types in a category "primitive."
 These are quite similar to what you'd find in other language primitives.
 Let's change into the `primitives` directory and run some terraform to see primitives in action

 ```bash
 cd primitives
 terraform apply
 ```

 We're not really creating any infrastructure in this exercise, rather just looking at the processing and output of variables and data.
 You should see something like the following when running the above:

 ```
 Apply complete!
 Resources: 0 added, 0 changed, 0 destroyed.